 SQL Server 2017

 - The attributes StatsInfoType and OptimizerStatsUsageType are added to the Query Plan, which lists statistics used during query optimization.
+This is available in CU3 and is tied to the CE version (120 and higher).
 This is pretty cool!
 I haven’t had a chance to play with this yet, but to get this information previously you had to use undocumented trace flags.

 If you are looking to upgrade to a newer release, or if you’ve recently upgraded, take note as to how these changes impact your solution.
 We’ve had many clients contact us after upgrading from 2005/2008/2008R2 to 2014 or 2016, complaining of performance issues.
 In many cases, adequate testing was not completed prior to the upgrade.